xuunnis123/xuunnis123/README.md

 ### Hello there, this is Ezra Lin 👋

- 🎓 I am going to study for a master's degree in 2021 Summer.
+ 🎓 I am studying for a master's degree during 2021-2023.

- 💼 I was a full-time software engineer for a year.
+ 💼 I had experinece for a full-time software engineer one more years.

  💙 Open-mind, Positive, Creative, Fast learner, Motivated

- 💻 Developing with Python, Java, C++, Javascript.
+ 💻 Developing with Python, Java, C++, Javascript, Django.

- ⛑ Learning Golang, Django, and some machine learning algorithm.
+ ⛑ Learning Golang, and some machine learning algorithm.

  🎯 Stay hungry to make me be stronger than before.